-We have audited the consolidated balance sheets of Universal Health Realty Income Trust and subsidiaries as of December 31, 2006 and 2005, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2006.
+We have audited the accompanying consolidated balance sheets of Universal Health Realty Income Trust and subsidiaries (the Company) as of December 31, 2007 and 2006, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2007.
 In connection with our audits of the consolidated financial statements, we also have audited financial statement schedule III.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.